citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorAvailabilityZoneResourceResponseModel.md

 ### NewHypervisorAvailabilityZoneResourceResponseModel

-`func NewHypervisorAvailabilityZoneResourceResponseModel(resourceType string, fullName string, isContainer bool, isMachine bool, isSnapshotable bool, allResourcesRelativePath string, resourcePool HypervisorResourceResponseModelAllOfResourcePool, isSymLink bool, supportsSecurityGroups bool, ) *HypervisorAvailabilityZoneResourceResponseModel`
+`func NewHypervisorAvailabilityZoneResourceResponseModel(resourceType string, fullName string, isContainer bool, isMachine bool, isSnapshotable bool, allResourcesRelativePath string, resourcePool HypervisorResourcePoolRefResponseModel, isSymLink bool, supportsSecurityGroups bool, ) *HypervisorAvailabilityZoneResourceResponseModel`

 NewHypervisorAvailabilityZoneResourceResponseModel instantiates a new HypervisorAvailabilityZoneResourceResponseModel object This constructor will assign default values to properties that have it defined,